Vukani351/bookeaper/README.md

 ## Todo:

+- add logic to the routes so that you have to login to be able to do certain operations []
+- add the library details & edit library shandic []
 - add logic for book image, book review & book share link []
+- add logic to differentiate books using barcodes n sht. []
 - Implement more state management with Zustand [X]
 - Enhance styling with Tailwind CSS []
 - Create reusable components for the UI []